What Vinyl Should I Use?

 On the flip side, don’t use strong grip transfer tape on regular, removable vinyl.

 Why is the blade not cutting through my material all the way/cutting too much?

 Triple check your settings.
 Just today, I was cutting some glitter HTV and regular HTV, and I forgot to change it to the regular HTV (iron on) setting in Design Space, and it cut straight through the HTV!

 The settings in Design Space for iron on, vinyl, etc. are set specifically for Cricut products.
 If you are doing a different brand of vinyl, I would just do a test cut to make sure the settings are correct and adjust them in the custom settings if not.

-Also make sure to clean out your blade to make sure there isn’t an remnants of materials in there (this is especially important if you have previously cut that material correctly with your machine).
+Also, make sure to clean out your blade to make sure there isn’t any remnant of materials in there (this is especially important if you have previously cut that material correctly with your machine).

 Can I layer glitter HTV?

 This question gets asked a lot.
 Technically, yes, you can layer glitter HTV…but most manufacturers of vinyl don’t recommend it.
 I know some people say they do it a lot, but others will tell you it doesn’t adhere as well.